Kaus-code/Playlist-planner/README.md

 ---

 ## ❤️ Made for Lifelong Learners
-EduSearch AI isn’t just a tool — it’s your **study buddy**.
+Lectura isn’t just a tool — it’s your **study buddy**.
 Whether you’re preparing for an exam, learning a new skill, or exploring a passion, we help you **stay on track, stay motivated, and succeed**.